 We all have heard Google’s cautionary tale.
 In January of 2019, the French DPA, the CNIL, fined the tech giant €50 million for violating the requirements of the Data Protection Regulations.
-A noteworthy fact is, it faced up fine not in the reciprocation of a data breach but due to subject data complaints.
+A noteworthy fact, it received fine not in the reciprocation of a data breach but due to subject data complaints.

 The recent research of DLA Piper brought out some interesting statistics regarding data breaches and fines post-GDPR implementation.
-According to a report, published on February 2019, found that only 91 fines have been issued under the GDPR and 59,000 personal data breaches have been reported.
-Regulators main focus is high-profile and severe violations, leaving many companies waiting to see what may happen with their cases.
+According to a report, published in February 2019, found that only 91 fines issued under the GDPR and 59,000 personal data breaches reported.
+The regulator’s main focus is high-profile and severe violations, leaving many companies waiting to see what may happen with their cases.

 Countries are now ready for GDPR compliance.

-The agenda of the committee was, “to make specific suggestions for consideration of the Central Government on principles to be considered for data protection in India and suggest a draft data protection bill.”
+The agenda of the committee was, “to make specific suggestions for consideration of the Central Government on principles consideration for data protection in India and suggest a draft data protection bill.”

 On August 14, 2018, Brazil approved the General Data Protection Law.
 However, the law will come into effect after its 18th adaptation period, in early 2020.
 The LGPD has introduced a new legal framework for the use of personal data in Brazil.